Extending torsors on the punctured Spec(A_inf): Introduction

 \subsection{Acknowledgements}

-We thank Peter Scholze heartily for all his interest and suggestions regarding this topic.
-Moreover, we thank Kestutis Cesnavicius for his crucial hint to Gabber's theorem (cf.\ \Cref{proposition_cohomology_of_tori}), Daniel Kirch for his very helpful preprint on local models for even unitary groups (cf.\ \Cref{section_hermitian_quadratic_forms}) and Sebastian Posur for a discussion leading to the divided discriminant (cf.\ \Cref{lemma_divided_discriminant}).
+We thank Peter Scholze heartily for his interest and suggestions regarding this topic, especially for his suggestion to consider Mal'cev-Neumann series.
+Moreover, we heartily thank K\k{e}stutis \v{C}esnavi\v{c}ius, Ian Gleason, Daniel Kirch, Jo\~{a}o Louren\c{c}o and Sebastian Posur for discussions and comments on this paper.